Ontario Golf Destinations

 Situated along the banks of the Grand River, Doon Valley Golf Club is home to some of the most scenic golf in the area.
 The club has a scenic and secluded setting in the south end of Kitchener.
 The Championship Course naturally offers the greatest level of challenge of the three but beginners won't feel too out of their league.
 C.E.
 Robinson, who has designed more than 100 courses throughout Canada, designed the course in 1955.

-The 18-hole Lakeview Golf Course in Mississauga, ON is a public golf course that opened in 1907.
-Lakeview Golf Course measures 6344 yards from the longest tees and has a slope rating of 124 and a 70.5 USGA rating.
+The 18-hole Cedarhill Golf & Country Club in Nepean, ON is a semi-private golf course that opened in 1964.
+Cedarhill Golf & Country Club measures 6316 yards from the longest tees and has a slope rating of 119 and a 69.5 USGA rating.
 The course features 3 sets of tees for different skill levels.